Lapis Links

 Lapis, Jungian, alchemical, retreat, body-centered, analysis, Switzerland, Cedrus Monte, analyst

 Why does Lapis focus on the body and movement, and why is the body important in the analytical process?
-A more comprehensive explanation can be found here, but briefly described…
+A more comprehensive explanation can be found here, and here but briefly described…

 In the body, in movement, images from the unconscious awaken and quicken, taking on substance and life through the flesh.
 We become, in our physical being, the message and the meaning of the image from the unconscious: